DigitalSpacemen/MD2MSX/README.md

 The firmware resides in firmware/ and is compiled with [PlatformIO](https://platformio.org/).

-### Caveats
+### Important usage notes

+Do not connect the MD2MSX to both an MSX computer and USB at the same time, even if only one of the devices is powered on!

+If you're planning to use a wireless receiver, the current draw may exceed the 50mA rating of the MSX joystick port.
+Make sure your particular MSX computer can handle this.

-Some special considerations, if you're planning to build an MD2MSX:
+### Some things to consider if you decide to build one

 If you build it without the cable directly attached, you would either need to obtain a straight-through DB-9 to DB-9 cable, or figure out a way to plug the board directly into the MSX computer.
 The latter may prove to be difficult.

-If you're planning to use a wireless receiver, the current draw may exceed the 50mA rating of the MSX joystick port.
-Make sure your particular MSX computer can handle this.

 Ensure the cable going to the MSX computer has a sufficient gauge for the current needed by the Arduino and the controller, especially if you're planning to use a wireless receiver.
 If you do end up using a cable with thin wires, we recommend making the cable as short as possible.